 My downtown excursions are usually reserved for lazy Sunday mornings, not the midweek hustle.
 But this wasn’t a usual day—I needed a pick-me-up, and Cafe Luna was my go-to.

 The plan was simple: grab coffee, caffeinate my mind, slap the Islander on the back, and get Ms. Wonder to Oak Island in time for low tide.
-On Holden Beach we would join other like-minded treasure hunters scouring the sands for buried bounty, or as Wonder calls it, sea biscuits.
-But plans, as you are aware, have a way of unraveling.
+On Holden Beach, we would join other like-minded treasure hunters scouring the sands for buried bounty, or, as Wonder calls it, sea biscuits.
+But plans, as you are well aware, I'm sure, do have a way of unraveling.

 I arrived at the cafe, and scanned the street for Irv’s car--nothing.
 Not a trace.
-My spirits, already teetering, leaned like the famous tower.
+My spirits, already teetering, began to lean like the famous tower.
 I entered the cafe and found it buzzing with energy—the hum of conversation, the hiss of espresso machines—but I felt oddly alone.
 There was no Irv.

 I dimly remembered hearing that story somewhere else in a faraway time.
 Perhaps I heard it in another universe.
 (If you're unfamiliar with the bit of transdimensional skulduggery involving the multiverse, stay tuned; I'll explain in another episode.
 For now, it's enough to know that the bears in the matchups never make it past three rounds.)